Fish Cakes

 • Not a big fan of cod?
 No worries.
 You can sub this out for another firm white fish like haddock, halibut, pollock, or grouper.

-• I use plain whole wheat panko breadcrumbs for this recipe, but you can use any kind you like.
+• Breadcrumb swap: I use plain whole wheat panko breadcrumbs for this recipe, but you can use any kind you like.
 Keep in mind that if you use breadcrumbs with seasonings already added in, it will slightly alter the flavor profile of the dish.

 How to Store Leftovers

-If you wind up with leftovers of this tasty dish, they can be stored one of two ways:
+If you wind up with leftovers of this tasty dish, they can be stored in one of two ways:

-• In the fridge in an airtight bag or container for up to 2 days
+• In the fridge in an airtight bag or container for up to 2 days.

-What to Serve With This Dish
+What to Serve With Fish Cakes

 If you're making this dish as the main course of a meal, you can pair it with side dishes like fresh salads, rice, cooked vegetables, and potatoes.
 Here are some of my favorite side dishes to pair with fish cakes: